 Paul Holtzman joined the firm in 1992.
 He is the firm’s Co-Managing Partner.
 Paul’s litigation practice is comprised of a mix of trial work and alternative dispute resolution in employment law, sexual harassment, wage and hour, civil rights, commercial and partnership disputes.
 He also maintains an active practice as a mediator and arbitrator.

 Paul has litigated dozens of discrimination, non-competition, overtime compensation, wage and hour, misclassification, contract and tort cases for employees as well as employers in federal and state courts.
 Discrimination cases that Paul has litigated have involved allegations of discrimination on the basis of disability, race, national origin, pregnancy, sexual orientation, retaliation and sexual harassment.
 He has litigated wage and hour class actions.

-Other practice areas include contract, commercial and partnership disputes, claims under the Fair Housing Act and the Americans with Disabilities Act, as well as public accommodation claims for private clubs and non-profit organizations.
+Other practice areas include contract, commercial and partnership disputes, claims under the Fair Housing Act and the Americans with Disabilities Act, as well as public accommodation claims.
 On behalf of organizations operating group homes for disabled individuals, and substance abuse programs, he has successfully challenged a variety of neighborhood and municipal obstacles to the siting and operation of such programs, invoking the Dover Amendment and civil rights laws.

 Paul has served as special counsel in the investigation of numerous harassment matters.
 He also consults with attorneys and litigants on the availability of insurance coverage for employment and civil rights claims.

 Paul has an active transactional employment practice negotiating severance agreements, employment contracts and non-competition and non-disclosure agreements.

 Building on his decades of experience as an advocate, he serves as a mediator in employment and other disputes for the American Arbitration Association and through a private mediation practice.
 Paul has successfully resolved about two hundred cases involving claims of discrimination, employee misclassification, overtime disputes, non-payment of wages and commissions, failure to accommodate disabilities, non-competition agreements, contract and partnership disputes, as well as commercial cases.